karate

 Beginning Seyunchin

-Seyunchin is an ancient kata, at least 500 years old.
-It's about settling in, yet it also marks the beginning of the roughest part, for many, to black belt.
-The crudeness of the paint and ghost-like unsettled energy show how I felt as I mimicked its patterns.
+Seyunchin is an old kata, of indeterminate age.
+It's about settling in, while marking the beginning of the roughest part, for many, to black belt.
+The crudeness and ghost-like unsettled energy show how I felt as I mimicked the kata patterns.

 Sanchin